- Sex and Men With Cancer: Overview

 Gay and Lesbian Medical Association

-Has an online Provider Directory, which allows you to search for primary care providers, specialists, therapists, dentists, and other health professionals by geographic area; fact sheets specific to gay, lesbian, and transgender people; and information on transgender health resources
+Has an online Provider Directory, which allows you to search for doctors, specialists, therapists, dentists, and other health professionals nearby; fact sheets just for gay, lesbian, and transgender people; and information on transgender health resources

 Other reading materials*

 Books on sexuality

 Katz, A. Man Cancer Sex.
 Pittsburgh: Hygeia Media, 2009.

 Mulhall, John P. Saving Your Sex Life: A Guide for Men with Prostate Cancer.
 CIACT, Inc. 2011.

 Schover, Leslie R. Sexuality and Fertility After Cancer.
 New York: John Wiley & Sons, Inc. 1997.